 Larger grants (typically above $500): Applications due by 5:00 p.m. on the following dates:

 CATL's Faculty Travel Reimbursement Grant program supports faculty involvement with the scholarship of teaching and learning and connects faculty with highly innovative programs in teaching and learning.
-This program is intended to supplement faculty travel support from other parts of the University, making it possible for more faculty to participate in national and international initiatives on teaching and learning.
+This program is intended to provide matching funds in order to supplement faculty travel support from other parts of the University, making it possible for more faculty to participate in national and international initiatives on teaching and learning.

-CATL Faculty Travel Reimbursement Grants are typically awarded in amounts of $1000 or less.
+CATL Faculty Travel Reimbursement Grants are typically awarded at up to $1000 for international travel and $750 for travel within the US.

 Guidelines: CATL Travel Reimbursement Grant Guidelines